A few things to note for 2021 with full details further down the page –

 Full 160-Mile Course Map

-- Park Falls Gastropub: outside only – covered patio
+- Park Falls Gastropub: be prepared for outside only – covered patio

 - Make sure you check in and check out of every checkpoint!
 Give the race volunteer the correct pull tag from your bib.